-Called "the dean of Canadian science fiction" by The Ottawa Citizen and "just about the best science-fiction writer out there these days" by The Denver Rocky Mountain News, Rober Sawyer is one of only eight writers in history (and the only Canadian) to win all three of the science-fiction field's top honors for best novel of the year:
+Sawyer, who is referred to as "the dean of Canadian science fiction" by The Ottawa Citizen and "just about the best science-fiction writer out there these days" by The Denver Rocky Mountain News, is one of only eight writers in history (and the only Canadian) to win all three of the science-fiction field's top honours for best novel of the year.

-Maclean's: Canada's Weekly Newsmagazine says, "By any reckoning, Sawyer is among the most successful Canadian authors ever," and Barnes and Noble calls him "the leader of SF's next-generation pack."
+Maclean's: Canada's Weekly Newsmagazine says, "By any reckoning, Sawyer is among the most successful Canadian authors ever," and Barnes and Noble calls him "the leader of Science-Fiction's next-generation pack."

-Television appearances include Rivera Live with Geraldo Rivera, Canada A.M., and Saturday Night at the Movies, and he's a frequent science commentator for Discovery Channel Canada, CBC Newsworld, and CBC Radio.
+Television appearances include Rivera Live with Geraldo Rivera, Canada A.M., Saturday Night at the Movies.
+Rob is a frequent science commentator for Discovery Channel Canada, CBC Newsworld, and CBC Radio.

 Sawyer has taught writing at the University of Toronto, Ryerson University, Humber College, the National University of Ireland, and the Banff Centre.
 He has been Writer-in-Residence at the Richmond Hill (Ontario) Public Library, the Kitchener (Ontario) Public Library, the Toronto Public Library's Merril Collection of Science Fiction, Speculation and Fantasy, the Canadian Light Source synchrotron, and at the Odyssey Workshop.
 Rob holds an honorary doctorate from Laurentian University.